SolisStudios/.github/profile/README.md

 A modern Forge Ghost Hacked Client with many modules and modern AntiCheat bypasses.
 <br/>
 <ins>AstraRealms</ins> _(currently in devlopment)_
-A Minecraft server with the main focus on our unique space themed RPG mode with epic boss fights, massive open world and a custom ressource pack all possible withoud any mods.
+A Minecraft server with the main focus on our unique space themed RPG mode with epic boss fights, massive open world and a custom ressource pack all possible without any mods.
 <br/><br/>